Where We Work

 • Is Jordan experiencing a humanitarian crisis?

-Although Jordan is a stable country with one of the region’s best healthcare systems, it struggles to meet the needs of refugees and vulnerable Jordanians.
+Although Jordan is a stable country with one of the region’s best healthcare systems, it struggles to meet the needs of refugees and host communities.
 High levels of unemployment and poverty, combined with limited mental health services, mean that people who already suffered the stress of conflict in their home countries now struggle to get the support they need.
-Female refugees are particularly vulnerable to gender-based violence, while children require protection services to prevent them from ending up in dangerous or exploitative situations.
-Overall, many Jordanians and refugees still require humanitarian and protection assistance—and International Medical Corps’ mission in Jordan is there to meet their needs.
+Female refugees are more at risk of violence, while children require protection services to keep them safe from such dangers as child labour and forced marriage.
+Overall, many Jordanians and refugees still require humanitarian and protection assistance, and our mission in Jordan is to meet their needs.

 • What’s life like for refugees living in Azraq and Zaatari camps?

-Established in 2012 and 2014 respectively, Azraq and Zaatari camps are home to a combined 120,000 refugees.
-Life is hard for the residents—after already experiencing the horrors of war and the difficulties of crossing into Jordan, they lack many basic services in the camps and their futures remain uncertain.
-To help them get the care and support they need, International Medical Corps provides essential services, including comprehensive healthcare services, mental health and psychosocial support, nutrition services and protection assistance.
+Established in 2014 and 2018 respectively, Azraq and Zaatari camps are home to more than 107,000 refugees.
+Life is hard for the residents—after already experiencing the horrors of war and the difficulties of crossing into Jordan, they lack many basic services in the camps, and their futures remain uncertain.
+To help them get the care and support they need, International Medical Corps provides essential services, including comprehensive healthcare, mental health and psychosocial support, nutrition services and protection assistance.

 • What are the main healthcare challenges in Jordan?